situlsrtq/void/README.md

 Nearly all vendor files required to build the software are already included in the repo.
 The single exception is OpenGL, which comes as part of the standard Windows package.
-Linux installations require a version of libGL that supports your hardware (either downloaded as a standalone package or from the vendor utils your build uses) - this library must be accessible from your PATH.
+Linux installations require a version of libGL that supports your hardware (either downloaded as a standalone package or, most likely, from the vendor utils your build uses) - this library must be accessible from your PATH.

 This software is written for OpenGL Core Profile 4.6.